-Smarthinking at UNSW
+Studiosity at UNSW

-Smarthinking is an online writing support service provided by Pearson.
-It is free for UNSW students, and it features 24/7 accessibility to asynchronous and synchronous services which students can access to receive personalised feedback on aspects of their writing.
-This includes development of ideas, organisation and structure, and grammar.
+Studiosity is an online writing support service officially approved by UNSW.
+It is free for all students and features 24/7 accessibility to services, which students can access to receive formative feedback on their written drafts by subject specialists.
+Feedback is given on various aspects including structure, language, grammar, and use of sources, with suggestions on areas for improvement.
+Feedback can be given on a range of writing, including essays, reports, and literature reviews.
+This service is personalised, ethical, and quick - received within 24 hours of submission.

 It can be useful for students who find written tasks challenging or who are not sure about the best approach to written assignments in Medicine.
 It is important to realise that they will not write your assignment for you!
 They will only help students develop writing skills.